SaegusaMayumi1234/SaegusaMayumi1234/README.md

 ---

 #### SaegusaMayumi1234 here!
 AKA IcarusPhantom
-- I love coding, gaming, and watching anime.
+- I love programming, gaming, and watching anime.
 - I'd like to do a project related to Discord Bots, Minecraft Mods, Website, Automations, and AI.
 - Currently, a student with major in Cyber Security.
 - Working as a Software Solution Group Developer.